Concepts

 filtered_distance = patch.pass_filter(distance=(0.1, 0.2))

-However, the meaning of the values (ie frequency vs period) depends on the function, so be sure to read the docs!
+However, the meaning of the values depends on the function, e.g. both frequency and period might make sense in the example above.
+Being explicit with units helps, but be sure to read the docs!

 Units

 DASCore provides first class support for units through the units module.
-Units (or rather quantities) can be created with get_quantity.
+Units (or rather quantities) can be imported directly or can be created with the get_quantity function.

 meters = get_quantity("meters")